freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

     ...
     ```

-8. Stage the changes and make a commit
+8. Stage the changes and make a commit:

     In this step, you should only mark files that you have edited or added yourself.
 You can perform a reset and resolve files that you did not intend to change if needed.